Castillo, Knadler tied fifth to lead UW

-High School: A native of Erie, Colo., Taylor Dorans joins the Cowgirls from Broomfield High School after lettering four years in golf under coach John Ferraro.
-During Dorans' freshmen and sophomore seasons she finished sixth in the Colorado High School Athletic Association 4A Championship.
-As a junior she finished the CHSAA 4A Championship in fourth place.
-She is a three-time All-State honoree, earning the honor from her freshmen to junior year.
-She is also a two-time Northern League MVP.
-She was named the 2012 Boulder Daily Camera Player of the Year.
-She was also a member of the Colorado Junior America's Cup team.
-During the summer of 2012, she competed in the United States Golf Association Junior Girls championship and the Junior World Championship.
-In the classroom, Dorans is a four-year honor member and a member of National Honor Society.
-She also earned a Broomfield Super Kid Award with a 4.3 grade point average.
+High School: A native of Erie, Colo., Taylor Dorans joined the Cowgirls from Broomfield High School after lettering four years in golf under coach John Ferraro • During Dorans' freshmen and sophomore seasons she finished sixth in the Colorado High School Athletic Association 4A Championship • Finished the CHSAA 4A Championship in fourth place as a junior • A three-time All-State honoree, earning the honor from her freshmen to junior years • Also a two-time Northern League MVP • Named the 2012 Boulder Daily Camera Player of the Year • A member of the Colorado Junior America's Cup team • During the summer of 2012, she competed in the United States Golf Association Junior Girls championship and the Junior World Championship • A four-year honor member and a member of National Honor Society • Earned a Broomfield Super Kid Award with a 4.3 grade point average.

 Personal: Dorans was born Nov.
 21 in Dolton, Illinois and is the daughter of Rich and Patti Dorans • Has two older sisters, Molly who played golf at Montana State University in Bozeman, Mont., and Danielle, who played golf at the University of Nebraska at Kearney • Majoring in Mechanical Engineering.